aiman-al-masoud/deixiscript/src/deixiscript/README.md

 # Modifier Expansion

-Concerning modifiers in sentences with side effects.

-"there is a red button" --> "there is a button such that the button is red"

-In sentences without side effects, modifiers are part of implicit references, which should have been eliminated and replaced by explicit references.

-Add a "such that" clause to noun-phrase.
+Add a "such that" clause to noun-phrase:

-"a red button" --> "a button such that the button is red".
+* "a red button" --> "a button such that the button is red".
+* "there is a red button" --> "there is a button such that the button is red"

 # Syntactic Decompression